Flaviusns/reto_dApp/README.md

 The FrontEnd was made in Next.
 To load it in local server, go to raffle-frontend folder and use:

     npm run dev

+### Exploring The Code

+1. The smart-contract code lives in the `/contract/raffle_smart_contract` folder.
+See the README there for more info.
+In blockchain apps the smart contract is the "backend" of your app and this one was made in Rust.
+2. The frontend code lives in the `/raffle-frontend` folder. `/raffle-frontend/pages/index.js` is your entrypoint to learn how the frontend connects to the NEAR blockchain.

 ## About NEAR Developer Program 2022 of Platzi